Elixir-LA/santamonicaelixir.github.io/_posts/2016-09-07-introduction-to-otp-and-genserver.markdown

   - Werewolf
   - Seer

-### How should these processes interact with each other?

-Remember in our last meetup, we modeled a Websocket connection with a Channel abstraction.
-Thus, some extra actors are introduced to the
-system:

-* GameChannel (nee RoomChannel)

 ### Let's go over what GenServer does for us

 [GenServer](http://elixir-lang.org/docs/stable/elixir/GenServer.html) is a behavior module that abstracts common